Grilled Boneless Pork Chops

 Instructions

 - Put pork chops into a Ziploc bag or glass or plastic container with a snap-tight lid and let them marinate 8-10 hours in the fridge, or longer is okay.
-(If you're making to cook on a work night, trim the pork chops the night before, then make the marinade and pour it over in the morning before work and let pork chops marinate in the fridge all day.)

 - When you're ready to cook, drain pork into a colander place in the sink and let the marinade run off while you preheat grill to high heat.
+(I catch the marinade in a bowl and discard so it doesn't go down my drain.)

 - Turn heat to medium high when you put pork on the grill.